kirrat975/Analyzing-RISC-V-compiler-toolchain-by-adopting-topic-modelling/README.md

-# 🚀 Analyzing RISCV compiler toolchain by adopting topic modelling
+# 🚀 Analyzing RISC-V compiler toolchain by adopting topic modelling

 This study explores **GitHub repositories** and **mailing lists** to obtain key insights using **topic modeling** and **data retrieval techniques**.
 It aims to assist developers in **domains with limited tutorials or documentation**, where GitHub and mailing lists are the **primary sources of knowledge**.